1984 NFL supplemental draft of USFL and CFL players: Background

 The draft was implemented primarily with the fledgling USFL in mind.
 The owners did not want to risk potentially "wasting" picks in the regular draft on players who were already signed by another league, but also wanted to ensure there would not be a large influx of free agent talent in case the new league suddenly collapsed.
 The CFL, being a much more established circuit with strict limits on the number of American players on each team, was not as much of a concern, but was included to shield the NFL from potential antitrust litigation that might have arisen had the league targeted a specific rival with a supplemental draft.
 Of the 84 players selected, only eight were from the CFL, with 76 from the USFL.

-The Los Angeles Express were something less than a juggernaut in 1984, with only a 8–7 record at the time of this draft.
-They finished 10–8 in the regular season and lost in the second round (semifinals) of the eight-team playoffs.
-But their talent-laden roster, including future Hall of Famers Steve Young and Gary Zimmerman, proved popular as twenty Express players were picked, including four of the first six selections and eleven in the opening round.
+While the Los Angeles Express were a modest 8-7 at the time of the draft, their roster was laden with talent.
+Future Hall of Famers Steve Young and Gary Zimmerman headlined a group of twenty Express players selected in the draft, including four of the first six selections and eleven in the opening round.
 (The eventual '84 USFL champs from Philadelphia were second with nine picks; no CFL team had more than two.)

 Only one trade involving supplemental draft picks was consummated, as the Cleveland Browns acquired all three of the Chicago Bears' supplemental picks in exchange for the Browns' selections in the final four rounds of the regular 1984 draft.
 As a result, Cleveland made six selections in this draft (including Pro Bowlers Kevin Mack and Gerald McNeil, both with picks that originally belonged to Chicago) while the Bears made none.
 The other 26 teams made three selections each.